designstem/projects/packaging/index.md

 ## Packaging materials

-Honeycombs are not only used for packaging, but also for **packaging materials**.
+Honeycombs are not only used for packaging but also **packaging materials**.

 <blockquote>

 Cardboard honeycomb panels consist of two supporting surface layers and a honeycomb core, similar to that of a honeycomb from a beehive.

 </blockquote>